adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. [Infanticide became a capital offense in Roman law in 374 AD](https://en.wikipedia.org/wiki/Infanticide), before which the babies were left in clay pots to die, which "took the responsibility away from the parents because the child would die of natural causes (...)"
+1. [Sparta](https://en.wikipedia.org/wiki/Sparta_%28modern%29) is now the capital of the region of [Laconia](https://en.wikipedia.org/wiki/Laconia), an [unremarkable](https://goo.gl/maps/nXTVeBTRVN52) part of Greece.
+1. [High car manufacturing volume accelerates the depreciation of used vehicles.](https://www.bloomberg.com/news/articles/2017-08-21/your-car-is-now-worth-less-than-you-think) Avis lost 92% of the profits failing to sell off used fleet cars.
+Recession decelerates the depreciation (or even raises the value) of used vehicles, because people keep their old vehicles, knowing they cannot afford new ones.
+But if all things are considered, why don't you think about the electric car / ridesharing revolutions more?
+1. Until 2017, [since the 1970s,] [Nunavut has been the only jurisdiction in Canada where you can't nip down to the nearest outlet and pick up a six-pack](http://thechronicleherald.ca/canada/1495883-nunavut-hopes-first-legal-beer-and-wine-store-might-curb-boozing) for the game or a bottle of wine for dinner.
+All liquor must be ordered from a government warehouse.
+1. Grocers are people who own/operate the grocery, not the people who buy groceries.
+1. Women don't get beer belly as often as men because women don't drink enough to have society tell them they shouldn't be drinking "while pregnant", [draws illustrator](http://nifymag.com/illustrator-shows-the-hidden-side-of-women-that-society-doesnt-want-to-see/).
+1. [Amazon Glacier](https://en.wikipedia.org/wiki/Amazon_Glacier) ("ZDNet says, that according to private e-mail") runs on low RPM hard drives with custom logic boards "where only a percentage of a rack's drives can be spun at full speed at any one time."
+This makes storage fairly cheap compared to other forms of online storage.
+Downloading the data has a "retrieval cost", which means they are probably throwing full hard drives into a cabinet eventually.
+1. According to this repo, RSTLNE are not the most common letters.
+TSNRH are the 5 most popular consonants, and E is the most common vowel.
+You should pick CDHA, rather than the usual CDMA.
 1. A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.
 1. I think [Nicholas Winton](https://www.youtube.com/watch?v=6_nFuJAF5F0) is a pretty cool guy.
 Eh saves Czechoslovakian children from Nazis and doesn't afraid of anything.
 1. The official Keepass supports [a lot of plugins](http://keepass.info/plugins.html#otpkeyprov).